SESTINA

 Love and hate were not just a contradiction.

-In autumn, not just leaves fell, but feathers of a crow
+In autumn, not just leaves fell, but feathers of

 who blotted the moon, stole the sun’s radiance